Shop and Save on New York State Health Insurance

 “When these increasingly powerful batteries stop in one spot in the esophagus they can create a little micro-current and burn a hole right through, causing very serious damage in less than two hours,” Dr. Smith explained.
 “It can even burn into the aorta and cause a child to bleed to death.”

-Researchers recommend some steps in order to avoid these types of accidents which include: keeping batteries and battery-operated products out of young children’s reach, sealing battery compartments of all devices, and anticipating potential dangers when your child visits other homes.
+Researchers recommend some steps to avoid these types of accidents which include: keeping batteries and battery-operated products out of young children’s reach, sealing battery compartments of all devices, and anticipating potential dangers when your child visits other homes.

 Researchers also recommend that battery manufacturers child-proof their products.
 Battery compartments for devices should have child-resistant features.
 Parents who suspect that their child may have swallowed a button battery must seek immediate medical attention.